||09:30 - 16:30

 What else do I need to know?

 This course is validated by University of Worcester (UW) and operates under UW Academic Regulations, although the course is delivered at Pershore College by expert staff.
 Come and see our newly refurbished classrooms and glasshouse at Pershore College at one of our Open Events - further information is available on our website.

 ‘Horticulture’ covers a wide range of activities and involves the undertaking of practical tasks.
 There is an expectation that learners will have a reasonable level of fitness.
 If a learner is in any doubt about the course details, they should discuss their concerns with the course tutor before they enrol.

 You will require steel toe-capped footwear, overalls and waterproof clothing, a range of which is sold by the College Plant Centre.

 Pershore College has high quality residential accommodation for students – for more information please see the accommodation section of the College website.

 Transport routes run to the College from throughout the region – to check on routes from where you live, please see the transport section of the College website.

-Warwickshire College Group offer various scholarships and bursaries, please see our website for further details.
+Warwickshire College Group offer various bursaries; please see our website for further details.